5 Free Transcription Tools You Can Try

 The dictation option is easy to use, and generally faster than typing.
 To use this option, you’ll need a microphone set-up.
 If you’re using just your voice, simply begin speaking into the app and see your words come up on screen.
 To transcribe from a file with audio, you will need to listen to the audio and repeat what you hear into the microphone.
 This is similar to how Ai-Media’s respeakers work to create live captions.
 It might take some practice!

 Get one step closer to becoming a top transcriber by trying out one of the tools we’ve suggested.

-And if doing the hard yards of transcription is not for you, you can get your audio and video files transcribed by an expert for a small fee.
-Ai-Media offers speedy and reliable transcription services through Scribblr-Ai.
-This tool boasts 99% accuracy, is available around the clock, and is compatible with a variety of accents and dialects.
-Get in touch to find out more!
-Or find more tools on the Ai-Media website.
+And if doing the hard yards of transcription is not for you, you can get your audio and video files transcribed by one of Ai-Media’s experts for a small fee.
+Find out more on the Ai-Media website.